Cape Town corridor into the US

 The operator pattern at US entry.

-The closest published analysis on operator-pattern register correction.
+The closest published analysis on operator-pattern market-facing correction.
 The pattern repeats inside the Cape Town cohort with the Anglophone-fluency layer added on top.

 Engagement